What Are Signs of a Slipped Disc?

 - Epidural Steroid Injections In cases where conservative treatments are not enough, epidural steroid injections may be recommended.
 These injections deliver anti-inflammatory medication directly to the affected area, reducing swelling and relieving pain.

-- Surgical Treatment If the symptoms of a slipped disc do not improve with conservative treatments, or if the herniation is severe, surgery may be necessary.
+If the symptoms of a slipped disc do not improve with conservative treatments, or if the herniation is severe, surgery may be necessary.
 Dr. Arutyunyan, an experienced Orthopedic Spine Surgeon in NYC, performs minimally invasive spine surgeries to remove or repair the damaged disc and relieve pressure on the affected nerves.

 Conclusion